Merkoba/Meltdown/arguments.md

 ---

->time
+>no-time

-Show the loading time at startup.
+Don't show the loading time at startup.

 ---